mknightly2000/tic-tac-toe/README.md

 The UI is handled through Ruby2D's event handling and drawing functions.
 The game loop is managed using Ruby 2D's update block, which checks the game state and updates the display accordingly.

-Note: While the Game class can theoretically support different grid sizes, the current UI implementation is specifically designed for a 3x3 grid.
+Note: While the `Game` class can theoretically support different grid sizes, the current UI implementation is specifically designed for a 3x3 grid.
+In addition, the `Game` class supports a gameplay of a human vs. another human, or a computer vs itself.

 ## License
 This project is open source and available under the MIT License.